 High-energy particle physics research at BNL began in 1952 with the Cosmotron, the first particle accelerator to achieve billion-electron-volt energies.
-Work at the Cosmotron resulted in a Nobel Prize in 1957.
+Work at the Cosmotron resulted in the first Nobel Prize attributed to work at BNL.
+In 1957 the Nobel Prize in Physics was awarded to T.D.
+Lee and C.N.
+Yang for Parity Violation.
 After 14 years of service, the Cosmotron ceased operation in 1966 and was dismantled in 1969.
-Knowledge gained from the Cosmotron led to design improvements and paved the way for construction of the Alternating Gradient Synchrotron (AGS).